Mineral Resources Accounting through Inspections

 - The prevention of collusion by officers in the system.

 Inspectors are empowered to

 - Enter any premises of any person who mines, owns or possesses any mineral.

 - Examine and make any extracts from, any copies of, records relating to the production or sales of any minerals in and outside Zimbabwe.

 - Demand from any person an explanation of any entries in any record referred to in (2) above.

 - Seize and remove any record which affords evidence of a contravention of the MMCZ Act.

 - For the purposes of examination or production as evidence, seize and remove without payment, any sample or specimen of any minerals which are subject to any investigation and shall be required to issue a receipt in respect of anything seized.
-If circumstances permit, the minerals so seized shall be returned to the owner upon conclusion of the enquiry or investigation.
+If circumstances permit, the minerals so seized shall be returned to the owner upon the conclusion of the inquiry or investigation.